forthemakers/tumblr_wrapper/README.md

 # TumblrWrapper

-This is a basic wrapper for the tumblr api written in ruby.
-It requires Oauth and RestClient.
+This is a basic wrapper for the tumblr api written in ruby 1.9.
+It uses Faraday and oauth for the requests.
+Active Support is also required, but could easily be removed if it is a problem.
 I haven't wrapped the response objects yet.

 ## Installation